javierorp/server-telegram-bot/README.md

     pip install -r requirements.txt
     ```

-4. Set the environment variables of the “.env” file (see [Environment variables](#environment-variables)).
+4. Set the environment variables of the ".env" file (see [Environment variables](#environment-variables)).

 ## Usage

 ### Environment variables

-The environment variables are required to work and are located in the “.env” file.
+The environment variables are required to work and are located in the ".env" file.

 These are: